dnkasen/Kasen_Kilonova_Models_2017/README.md

 steeply like v^{-10} in the outer layers.
 The transition between the power-laws is set by the mass and kinetic energy.

+The files under the "kilonova_models" directory are the original ones released with the Kasen+2017 paper

+The files under the "systematic_kilonova_model_grid" are models calculated in the same way, but with a more regular sampling of the grid of parameters: m, vk, Xlan

 Filenames give

 d    = exponent of inner denisty profile